collinforrester/MCID_Opportunity_Tracker/README.md

   4. Run `eb create --instance_profile aws-elasticbeanstalk-sample-role` to begin the creation of your environment.
      * Enter the environment name of your choice.
      * Enter the CNAME prefix you want to use for this environment.
+     * Note: See [IAM EC2 Service Role  Policy](/aws-elasticbeanstalk-sample-role-policy.md) for policy details setup by this 'eb create' command, or if manually setting up Beanstalk environment.
   5. After modifications to the source code, commit changes to git local repo (necessary to commit, not necessary to push), then run `eb deploy` to update the EB environment with the committed changes in git.
   6. Once the environment creation process completes, run `eb open` to open the application in a browser.
   7. Run `eb terminate --all` to clean up.